-Relive the moment Andy Warhol went digital with his portrait of Blondie’s Debbie Harry
+The moment Andy Warhol went digital by painting Debbie Harry on an Amiga Computer

 While the lasting impression of Andy Warhol’s post-modernist art continues to be felt in today’s throwaway culture, there was one moment in his career though that may have been bigger than many of us thought.
 The moment Andy Warhol took his Amiga 1000 and created his first digital work, a portrait of the formidable Blondie frontwoman, Debbie Harry.